Roy Harris: Life

 During the 1930s Harris taught at Mills College, Westminster Choir College (1934–1938) and the Juilliard School of Music.
 He spent most of the rest of his professional career restlessly moving through teaching posts and residencies at American colleges and universities.
 His final posts were in California, first at UCLA and then at California State University, Los Angeles.
 Among his pupils were William Schuman, H. Owen Reed, John Donald Robb, Robert Turner, Lorne Betts, George Lynn, John Verrall, Florence Price, Regina Hansen Willman, Peter Schickele (best known as the creator of P.D.Q.
 Bach) and Rudi Martinus van Dijk.
 He received many of America's most prestigious cultural awards, and at the end of his life was proclaimed Honorary Composer Laureate of the State of California.

 In 1936 Harris married pianist Johana Harris (née Duffey), his junior by 14 years, who went on to a highly successful career, making numerous recordings and appearing as a soloist with almost every major American symphony orchestra.
 She also had a long career teaching on the piano faculty at the Juilliard School.
 Her name prior to their marriage was Beula Duffey, but Harris convinced her to change it to Johana after J.S.
 Bach.
 The Canadian Encyclopedia states, "Johana and Roy Harris were a tour de force in American music.
 Their collaboration has been compared to that of Robert and Clara Schumann.
 The Harrises organized concerts, adjudicated at festivals, and in 1959 founded the International String Congress.
 They promoted American folksong by including folksongs in their concerts and broadcasts."
 The couple had five children: Patricia, Shaun, Daniel, Maureen and Lane.
 Their two sons performed with The West Coast Pop Art Experimental Band, a Los Angeles-based psychedelic rock band of the late 1960s, and Roy Harris provided string arrangements on Shaun's self-titled solo album in 1973.

 Harris was among he founders of the Music Academy of the West summer conservatory in 1947.

+In September 1979, Harris was to have attended the performance of his Symphony No. 3 as part of an all-American program by the National Symphony Orchestra at the Kennedy Center, but he was unable to attend due to a fall, and he died shortly thereafter on October 1, 1979, at the age of 81.